gavinband/iorek/README.md

 - `coverotron` computes per-base or per-window sequence read coverage from a set of BAM or CRAM files.
 - `seemsa` reads a multiple sequence alignment FASTA file, and writes an interactive HTML visualisation of it.
 - `tabulate-alignments` reports the count of reads split by read base (or insertion/deletion) and mapping quality at each position in a given range or ranges.
-- `find-homopolymers` finds homopolymer tracts (and di- and tri-nucleotide repeats) in sequences from a FASTA file.
+- `find-homopolymers` finds homopolymer tracts, as well as di- and tri-nucleotide repeats, in sequences from a FASTA file.
 See the [documentation](doc/trunk/doc/find-homopolymers.md)
 - `tabulate-mismatches` walks all reads and reports all mismatches / insertions / deletions stratified by their type and flanking sequence.
 See the [documentation](doc/trunk/doc/tabulate-mismatches.md)
+- `classify-kmers` quantifies the presence of 'true' and 'error' kmers in a set of sequence reads (from a FASTQ file), based on a database of true kmers in [jellyfish2](https://github.com/zippav/Jellyfish-2) format.
+- `assess-qualities` quantifies the error rate predicted by base qualities, against the observed error rate, in a set of read alignments.

 ## License ##